dspasyuk/llama.cui/README.md

       git clone https://github.com/rhasspy/piper.git
       cd piper
       make
-      That should build Piper and put in "piper/install/"
+      That should build Piper and put it in "piper/install/"

    ### Downloading voice models
       Models can be found on Hugging Face: